-On November 10, 1845, Father Gillet welcomed three women, Mary Theresa Maxis, who became Mother M. Theresa, Charlotte Ann Schaaf, (Sister M. Ann), and Therese Renauld, (Sister M. Celestine) to begin a community based on the spirit of St. Alphonsus Liguori.
-Father Gillet envisioned an educational apostolate conducted by religious women who would give witness to prayerfulness, simplicity, forgetfulness of self, humility, and a deep love and respect for each individual soul.
+On November 10, 1845, Father Gillet officially welcomed three women, Mary Theresa Maxis, who became Mother M. Theresa, Charlotte Ann Schaaf, (Sister M. Ann), and Therese Renauld, (Sister M. Celestine) to begin a community based on the spirit of St. Alphonsus Liguori.
+Father Gillet envisioned an educational apostolate conducted by women religious who would give witness to prayerfulness, simplicity, forgetfulness of self, humility, and a deep love and respect for each individual soul.

 IHM History Brochure – English version